nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 The data can be used with the following [license](https://www.divvybikes.com/data-license-agreement).

-As it is a requirement of creating a schema in SQL Developer, the database automatically is password-protected.
-But since I am on a private network with an anti-virus, and the data is just dummy data, this step is not all that necessary.
+If working with sensitive data, I would password-protect my Excel sheet.
+But since I am on a private network with anti-virus software, and the data is just dummy data, this step will not be taken.

 The data, in its raw form, can be accessed [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 12 files are relevant to this study - download the zip files from June 2020 to May 2021.